pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	// doesn't support dynamic resource allocation or the feature was
 	// disabled.
 	ReservedFor []metav1.OwnerReference

-	// UsedOnNodes is a list of nodes where the ResourceClaim is or is
-	// going to be used.
-This must be set by the scheduler after scheduling
-	// a Pod onto a node.
-	//
-	// List/watch requests for ResourceClaims can filter on this field
-	// using a "status.usedOnNodes.<entry>=1" fieldSelector. kubelet uses
-	// this to limit which ResourceClaims it receives from the apiserver.
-	UsedOnNodes []string
 }

 // SchedulingStatus contains information that is relevant while